 Property damage claims may also begin with a demand for payment letter.
 A property damage claim could lead to complex legal action like a personal injury claim.
 A property damage demand could come from a property owner such as a landlord, storage facility, or car rental business.

 When a property owner or other entity claims you damaged their property, they may send a demand for the replacement costs.
-A response to the demand is necessary to protect your legal rights, especially if you do not believe the accusations are legitimate.
+Responding to the demand is necessary to protect your legal rights, especially if you do not believe the accusations are legitimate.

 Non-Payment Claims

 If you miss one or more payments on a service contract, lease agreement, promissory note, or other financial obligation, you may receive a demand for payment.
 The demand is usually a precursor to legal action.
-For balances, you have already paid or disputed debts, you can use a demand response letter to seek a solution.
+You can use a demand response letter to seek a solution for balances you have already paid or disputed debts.

 If the entity who claimed non-payment proceeds with a lawsuit, a demand response letter can show that you attempted to negotiate with the business in good faith.
 Sometimes, it may be wise to hire a lawyer if you cannot resolve the situation out of court.